Alpha107/Audio-Steganography/README.md

 - Correlation Plot: This shows the correlation between cover and stego audio, highlighting how closely the two waveforms match after embedding.

 ![Correlation](https://github.com/user-attachments/assets/ab72a5e5-1dde-4b01-a7ad-a88d8e9220f9)

+## Potential Future Improvements:
+- **Optimized Coefficient Selection:** Instead of embedding data into standard mid-frequency DCT coefficients, machine learning techniques could dynamically select the most robust coefficients based on the characteristics of the audio and the expected attack types.
+- **Hybrid Techniques:** Combining DCT with other transforms like Fourier or Wavelet transforms might improve resistance against lossy compression and other modifications.
+- **Encryption before Embedding:** Encrypt the secret message using secure encryption algorithms like AES (Advanced Encryption Standard) before embedding it into the audio.
+This ensures that even if part of the hidden message is detected, it cannot be interpreted without the decryption key.
+- **Randomized Embedding Locations:** Instead of embedding in fixed mid-frequency DCT coefficients, the embedding positions can be randomized based on a secret key.
+This would make the detection of hidden data much harder because the pattern of embedding becomes unpredictable.